miklevin/MikeLev.in/_posts/2024-09-27-jupyter-notebook-to-fasthtml.md

 (.venv) [mike@nixos:~/repos/botifython]$
 ```

+## Using SSH Protocol for Seamless Git Collaboration Between Platforms

 So I've now made a new git repo called botifython, tested it on my local
 (Linux) machine, pushed it back up to GitHub, and now I'm going to pull it down
 on my work Macbook to make sure it's portable between platforms.
 A huge priority